USEPA/AMET/docs/AMET_User_Guide_v15.md

    network_label <- c(network_label,"NewAQNet")<br>
 }<br>

-Once you've done that, you can save your modified version of the Network.input file.
+Once you have done that, you can save your modified version of the Network.input file.

-After you've completed all the steps above, you should be ready to process your new network with AMET.
+After you have completed all the steps above, you should be ready to process your new network with AMET.
 The modifications above will allow you to run site compare to create paired model/ob data files and add those data to the database, and also allow you to run analysis scripts using your new network.

 <a id="CMAS_Support"></a>
 9. CMAS Support for AMET